elpah/ReactCalculator/README.md

 React Calculator
 This is a simple calculator app created with React.
-The app performs basic arithmetic operations ie addition subtraction multiplication division.
+The app performs basic arithmetic operations ie addition, subtraction, multiplication, and division.

 Getting Started
 To get started, you can clone this repository